By John W. Coleman

 Bishop Peggy Johnson will deliver a timely State of the Church & Conference Report Thursday evening, June 13, her first in her episcopacy.
 She will review our connectional mission and ministry and begin to cast a vision for the future.
 The report may chart the consequential way forward for both the conference and the denomination in the interim between the landmark Called General Conference of February 2019 and the next General Conference in 2020.

-Campus minister Derrick Luruth Scott III (left), 37, will deliver a talk about reaching and responding to the needs, gifts and concerns of young adults during the Friday morning Teaching Session, June 14.
+Campus minister Derrick Luruth Scott III (right), 37, will deliver a talk about reaching and responding to the needs, gifts and concerns of young adults during the Friday morning Teaching Session, June 14.
 The Director of College & Young Adult Ministries at CrossRoad UMC in Jacksonville, Fla., Scott also directs the Florida Conference’s Campus to City Wesley Foundation in the Jacksonville-Northeast Florida Area and is a musician, band leader and worship intern at CrossRoad.

 Finally, the annual celebration of new clergy retirees, as they pass the mantle to new clergy to be ordained, will lift up Psalm 71:18: